 Most of us at Vote Smart are not paid and those who are receive only minimal salaries to cover living expenses.
 We will not accept funding from corporations, PACs or any organization that support or oppose candidates or issues.
 This effort will be financed by you and other Americans or not at all.
 Although we could sure use your help, YOU DO NOT NEED TO HELP US IN ANY WAY.
 Our programs and services are free to all Americans.

 All of us realize that the mudslinging tactics once associated only with the crudest kinds of local politics now characterize virtually all campaigns and have stripped us of the most crucial component in our struggle to self-govern: access to abundant, accurate and relevant information about those who govern us and those who wish to replace those who do.Help Us If You can

 Every candidate and elected official from President to local government can be easily and instantly accessed through the Voter's Self-Defense System:

-Once each year the staff is able to suggest changes, additions and/or deletions to the basic Project programs.
+Once each year the staff is able to suggest changes, additions and/or deletions to the basic Vote Smart programs.
 Those suggested changes are then reviewed by the board who can make only tentative decisions.
 Those tentative decisions are then given to all board members not in attendance.
 The entire board then has six weeks to voice any concerns or objections.
 After six weeks, if there are no concerns, or all those stated have been remedied, the changes are adopted.